Car Audio Grounding Guide - How to Get a Better Amp Ground

 1. Choose a strong metal point.

-2. Remove paint or coating.
+2. Remove paint, coating, rust, or glue.

 3. Clean the metal.